 We didn’t list the factors by order of importance.
 Degradation and warranty are most important to consider for long-term value.

 Solar panels come with two different types of warranties: An Equipment warranty and a Performance warranty.
 An Equipment warranty covers manufacturers’ defects, and a Performance warranty guarantees that the panel will produce a minimum amount of solar energy over the life of the system.
 The length and scope of the warranty is important.
 Look for a 25 year warranty at minimum; some companies offer 30 years.

-Enhanced warranties, only available through “Authorized Installers”, will even cover shipping and the labor to install the replacement panels.
-Considering the expense of shipping and installing a solar panel, this is an important benefit.
+Enhanced warranties, only available through “Authorized Installers,” will even cover shipping and the labor to install the replacement panels.
+This is an important benefit considering the expense of shipping and installing a solar panel.
 Be sure it’s all in writing… check the fine print.